bernie-skipole/indipyclient/docs/source/usage/introduction.rst

     pip install indipyclient

-The rest of this document describes the classes available in indipyclient which could be imported to provide your own client scripts.

 indipyterm
 ----------

 indipyclient is a library only, which can be used to create a client or client scripts controlling the devices.
 However 'indipyterm' is available if you prefer a full ready-made client.
 It is a terminal client which has the advantage that with a headless setup, a remote user can simply SSH to the server and run the client.

+indipyterm uses IPyClient to do the work and the framework 'textualize' to create the display.

-indipyterm uses IPyClient and textualize - a framework that creates terminal applications.
-It can be installed from Pypi.
+indipyterm can be installed from Pypi.

 https://pypi.org/project/indipyterm